Zen Spot #74 -- Mindfulness, meditation and a wandering, anonymous street artist February 10, 2018 00:05

-My love of street art is well documented.
-From small Sharpie drawings on postal stickers cemented to the back of traffic signs, to large paintings on the outside walls of corner bars, the need for visual artists to express themselves fascinates me.
-Each tells a personal story.
+I love street art.
+From Sharpie drawings cemented to the back of traffic signs to large paintings outside corner bars, the need for visual artists to express themselves has always fascinated me.
+Each artwork tells a personal tale.

-There was no telling, in the moment, that the artwork above was a single page until, while walking on the east side of Eighth Avenue, near Jane Street, in New York City, that I passed another drawing by the same artist, plastered to a similar mail box.
-It fit the shape of the box the same way — trimmed, with the rounded top.
+Six months later, while walking on Jane Street in New York City, I passed another drawing by the same artist.
+Plastered to a similar mailbox, it fit the same profile.
+Trimmed, with a rounded top.
 Black and white, but different.
-Flimsy paper that two or three good rains can destroy.
+Flimsy paper that three rainstorms could destroy.

 The southern sky